shirsho-12/RakeSearchEngineCOMP250/README.md

 The HTMLParser scrapes through webpages and stores all the keywords in RAKE score sorted order.

+The tester code here shows how the HTML parser can work.
 ```
   public void traversalTest() throws IOException {
   \\ The method has 3 configurable presets as can be seen in the HTML Parser: A URL keyphrase to